Land Trust Division - Conservation Easements

 This is a cypress swamp just above Lee's Landing, owned in full by Conservation Force.

-Located near William Creek and U.S. Highway 61.
+This easement stretches between Big Bayou Sara Creek and U.S. Highway 61.
+This is indivisible family land held for generations, bordering Myrtles, Greenwood, and Butler Plantations.
+It is part of the loessal bluffs created by the dust storms of the Glacial Period, which swept in silt from the western plains.
 These bluff lands offer a diverse habitat that supports some species of plants and animals not found elsewhere in Louisiana.

 Zachary Mitigation Area Copper Mill Bayou Conservation Easement